danielfullerton/nightbot-go/README.md

 2. Add a custom widget to pull your NightBot queue data and render it in a React component.
 3. Start the app and connect it to your NightBot account.
 4. Add a Browser source to OBS and point it to the endpoint that exposes your custom widget.
-5. Now you have a rendered view of your NightBot queue in your stream!
+5. Now you have a rendered view of your NightBot data in your stream!
 # Installation
 ### Prerequisites
 The following tools/dependencies are required in order to use this app: